zstyblik/grafana.org/source/blog/temp/temp.md

 that can be improved or tweaked.
 Grafana 3.0 has a polished and updated UI that not only looks better but also has a number of usability improvements.
 The sidemenu now works as a dropdown that you can pin it to the side.
 The Org / Profile / Sign out sidemenu links has been combined and is now an on hover slide out menu.
-Improve forms and page layout and hundred other UI refinements.
+Improved forms and page layout and hundred other UI refinements.

 <img src="/assets/img/v3/menu.gif">